Cape County confirms 'presumptive positive' COVID-19 case

 The number of cases can be reduced significantly by adhering to public health recommendations such as social distancing, washing hands and staying home when ill.

-Individuals with symptoms or questions about COVID-19 should call the Missouri Department of Health and Senior Services' 24-hour hotline at (877) 435-8411, or their health care provider.
+Individuals with symptoms or questions about COVID-19 should call the Missouri Department of Health and Senior Services 24-hour hotline at (877) 435-8411 or their health care provider.